-- 1) For the Foundational Biblical Studies Program Successful completion of the 7 core classes and 1 elective class. - 2) For the Advanced Biblical Studies Program Successful completion of 6 classes beyond the Foundational requirements. - 3) For each program graduate there will be a \$150.00 fee.
+- 1) For the Foundational Biblical Studies Program Successful completion of the 7 core classes and 1 elective class. - 2) For the Advanced Biblical Studies Program Successful completion of any 6 classes listed in bold beyond the Foundational requirements. - 3) For each program graduate there will be a \$150.00 fee.

 A diploma will be given for the successful completion of the Foundational Biblical Studies program or Advanced Biblical Studies program offered by DBI.
 A public graduation ceremony will be conducted for those who successfully complete the requirements.
 There is a graduation fee of \$150.00.
 This fee is to help offset the costs for the Graduation Celebration Weekend.
 The graduation weekend includes cap and gown, diploma, graduation dinner w/2 guests, breakfast on the day of graduation, graduation photo, reception afterward and keynote speaker.
+Those electing not to participate in the weekend ceremonies will be assessed a \$40 graduation fee.